hectornieto/pypro4sail/README.md

-You can run *4SAIL* by importing the module FourSAIL.py and then either calling the function `FourSAIL` for simulating the reflectance and transmittance factor of a given canopy given a list of leaf reflectances and trasmittances, or you can call the function `FourSAIL_wl` for simulating the leaf reflectance and transmittance factor of a given canopy at for a single wavelenght
+You can run *4SAIL* by importing the module FourSAIL.py and then either calling the function `FourSAIL` for simulating the reflectance and transmittance factor of a given canopy given a list of leaf reflectances and trasmittances, or you can call the function `FourSAIL_wl` for simulating the leaf reflectance and transmittance factor of a given canopy at for a single wavelenght.

 ```python
 # Running the coupled Prospect and 4SAIL